mesg-foundation/engine/docs/cli/mesg-cli_account_export.md

 ## mesg-cli account export

-Export account details in order to be able to re-import it with the import command
+Export accounts in order to be able to re-import it with the import command

 ### Synopsis

-Export account details in order to be able to re-import it with the import command
+Export accounts in order to be able to re-import it with the import command

 ```
-mesg-cli account export ACCOUNT [flags]
+mesg-cli account export [flags]
 ```

 ### Examples

 ```
-mesg-cli account export AccountX
+mesg-cli account export
 ```

 ### Options